 Contact us at firstname.lastname@example.org before February 11, 2019.

 Upload the transcript from your most recent semester completed.

-An offical school transcript is one that has the seal of the school or a signature of a school offical.
-We can also accept it if it is mailed or emailed to us directly from a school offical.
+An official school transcript is one that has the seal of the school or a signature of a school official.
+We can also accept it if it is mailed or emailed to us directly from a school official.